sime3134/g-calendar-fetcher/README.md

 - `location`: The location of the event.
 - `duration`: The duration of the event.
 - `isPast`: If the event has passed the current local time.
+- `ics`: The raw ics text data for the event.

 ### Formatting Times
 Note that the times in the events are unpadded so 01:05 will be displayed as 1:5.
 To fix this, you can use the toFormat() method in Luxon.
 For example, toFormat('HH:mm') will display the time as 01:05.